Techniques for Solving Stochastic Differential Equations¶

 - characteristic-function approaches

-Most SDEs do not admit elementary explicit pathwise solutions.
-When standard transformations fail, appropriate alternatives include numerical simulation, PDE methods, moment analysis, and characteristic-function techniques.
+- Assuming closed forms always exist.
+Most SDEs do not admit elementary pathwise solutions; switch to numerical simulation, PDE methods, moment analysis, or characteristic functions.

 9. Final Perspective¶